SharePoint/sp-dev-docs/docs/general-development/how-to-create-and-delete-posts-and-retrieve-the-social-feed-by-using-the-javascr.md

 ---
-title: How to Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: e8c21960-6ea0-43c0-821e-2db2a0ecec90
+title: Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: e8c21960-6ea0-43c0-821e-2db2a0ecec90
 ---

-# How to: Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint
+# Create and delete posts and retrieve the social feed by using the JavaScript object model in SharePoint

 Learn how to create and delete microblog posts and retrieve social feeds by using the SharePoint JavaScript object model.

 ## What are social feeds in SharePoint?
 <a name="bk_intro"> </a>